Francis Xavier Seelos: 1860 to 1867

-Seelos notably preached a two-week parish mission at St. Mary of Victories Church in St. Louis, Missouri in October 1865.
-The Church has a small shrine to his honor, a first-class relic, and one of the five known death masks made of Seelos.
+In 1863, the Redemptorists allowed Seelos to become an itinerant preachers.
+During the next two years, he preached at numerous Catholic churches in the Northeastern United States and the American Midwest.
+In 1865, he preached for two weeks at St. Mary of Victories Church in St. Louis, Missouri.
+The church has a small shrine to his honor, a first-class relic, and one of the five known death masks of Seelos.

-After a year as Curate of St. Mary's Parish in Detroit, Michigan, Seelos was assigned in 1866 as Pastor of the Church of St. Mary of the Assumption, New Orleans.
-However, his ministry in New Orleans was destined to be brief.
-In September of that year, exhausted from visiting and caring for victims of yellow fever, he contracted the disease.
-After several weeks, he died on October 4, 1867, at the age of 48 years and 9 months.
+Later in 1865, the Redemptorists assigned him for a year at Mary's Parish in Detroit, Michigan.
+The Redemptorists in 1866 assigned him as pastor of St. Mary of the Assumption Parish in New Orleans, Louisiana.
+Due to the climate and the diseases in the area, Louisiana was considered a dangerous assignment in the order.
+While traveling by train to New Orleans, he began conversing with a sister of Notre Dame.
+She asked about his plans in the city; Seelos replied that he would contract yellow fever and die after a year there.

+Death

+Exhausted from caring for yellow fever victims in New Orleans, Seelos contracted the disease in September 1867.
+Francis Seelos died on October 4, 1867, in New Orleans at age 48.

 Veneration

-A relic of Seelos on display for veneration in Lima, Ohio.
+A Seelos relic, St. Gerard Church, Lima, Ohio.

-A reliquary of Seelos on display for veneration in San Bartolome Church (Magalang).

-Theologians approved Seelos's spiritual writings on 8 May 1912.
-His cause was formally opened, and he was granted the title Servant of God.

-Pope John Paul II beatified Seelos in St. Peter's Square on April 9, 2000.
-In the beatification homily, the pope stated: "Today, Bl.
+Theologians approved Seelos's spiritual writings on May 8, 1912.
+His cause for canonization was formally opened, and he was granted the title Servant of God.Pope John Paul II beatified Seelos in St. Peter's Square in Vatican City on April 9, 2000.
+In the beatification homily, the pope stated:"Today, Bl.
 Francis Xavier Seelos invites the members of the Church to deepen their union with Christ in the sacraments of Penance and the Eucharist.
-Through his intercession, may all who work in the vineyard for the salvation of God's people be encouraged and strengthened in their task."

-Seelos is commemorated in the Martyrology on October 5.
+Through his intercession, may all who work in the vineyard for the salvation of God's people be encouraged and strengthened in their task."Seelos is commemorated in the Martyrology on October 4th.